 Alief Montessori Community School strives to provide a diverse and supportive learning environment where our students develop a lifelong love of learning and grow to become contributing members of society.

-Alief Montessori Community School strives to provide a diverse and supportive learning environment where our students develop a lifelong learning and grow to become contributing members of society.
+Alief Montessori Community School strives to provide a diverse and supportive learning environment where our students develop a love for lifelong learning and grow to become contributing members of society.

 Nancy Lee Chieu founded Alief Montessori Community School as a private school in the fall of 1981.
 Ms. Chieu’s graduate work in Educational Psychology and related experiences with special needs students became the basis for her firm belief in Montessori education for young children.
 Mrs. Chieu strongly supports Maria Montessori’s view of education, “Education is to prepare a child for life.”
 The goal of education is always the formation of the total personality.
 Dr. Montessori stated that education for life begins at birth, thus the most significant period of a child’s development is the first six years.